-The people suffering from post-traumatic stress disorder should consult a professional for a proper treatment.
-Primarily, the psychiatrists use psychotherapy to cure PTSD; combining it with medication can deliver better results.
+People having PTSD should consult a professional for proper treatment.
+Primarily, psychiatrists use psychotherapy to treat PTSD.
+However, combining psychotherapy with medication can deliver better results.
+It aims to:

-- To help the person think positively about oneself and others
+- Help individuals think positively about themselves and others

-- To make a person avoid anxiety, substance abuse, and more
+- Make individuals avoid anxiety, substance abuse, and other related addictions

-Different types of psychotherapy or talk therapies are used including but not limited to:
+Different types of psychotherapy or talking therapies are used for treating PTSD, including but not limited to:

 - Exposure therapy